[I’ve updated the below text for flow and clarity, the podcast doesn’t match up perfectly]

 These three revelations are represented by the articles of the Mishkan.

 The giving of the Torah is represented by the Aron (the Ark) and its cover.
-Not only do the physical ten commandments stay within the Aron, there were Keruvim – angels – at the giving of the Torah.
+Not only do the physical Ten Commandments stay within the Aron, there were Keruvim – angels – at the giving of the Torah.
+They are placed on top of the Ark.

 The Ma’an is represented by the table and the showbread.
 Before giving the Ma’an Hashem says: